 ==> Dog Spaying/Neutering - a controversial topic!

-See here a discussion of the Pros and Cons based on facts, not opinions
+See here a discussion of the key points based on facts, not opinions

-Here we will bring all the details whether and when, and how and where to alter your dog, but let's first start with some interesting statistics.
+Here we will bring all the details whether and when, and how and where to alter your dog.
+But let's start with some interesting statistics:

-So far, 94% of members who entered their dog data (see 'update subscription preferences' below every email) - thank you again! - have a GSD (or even two), while 6% don't yet have a GSD.
+- So far 94% of subscribers who entered their dog data (see 'update subscription preferences' below every email) - thank you again! - have a GSD (or even two), while 6% don't yet have a GSD

 This MYGERMANSHEPHERD PERIODICAL will do both: Help you decide, and reassure you of the decision you have already taken.